 - Returning to Sport.

 Find a Physiotherapist in your local area who can treat this condition.

 Download the ‘PhysioAdvisor Exercises’ iPhone App to your iPhone.

 Become a PhysioAdvisor Member and gain full access to our complete database of comprehensive physiotherapy advice.
 Our experienced physiotherapists are updating PhysioAdvisor’s injury articles to include the most important information to ensure users have the tools to take control of their injury and hasten their recovery.

 If you would like to link to this article on your website, simply copy the code below and add it to your page:

-Wrist tendonitis is a relatively common overuse condition which may affect one or more wrist tendons and is characterized by inflammation and swelling of the affected tendons.
+Wrist tendonitis (or wrist tendinopathy as it is more accurately known) is a relatively common overuse condition which may affect one or more wrist tendons and is characterized by tissue damage, pain and often swelling of the affected tendons.
 Diagnosis and treatment by a physiotherapist is vital for an optimal outcome.

 Return to the top of Wrist Tendonitis.